canjs/canjs/model/doc/model_destroy.md

 @body
 Destroys the instance by calling
-[Can.Model.destroy] with the id of the instance.
+[can.Model.destroy] with the id of the instance.

 ```
 recipe.destroy(success, error);